 She hasn't, for example, written another piece for Gizmodo since her OKCupid post.
 Not only that, news of the story was picked up by the likes of Forbes and The Washington Post - she'll be forever remembered as "The Gizmodo Mean Girl."
 The lesson, I hope, is clear: controversy and negativity might get you short-term bursts of traffic, but in the long run, it's just going to alienate your audience.

 "Controversy gets attention, there's no doubt about it," writes Blogging Wizard's Sarah Arrow.
-"It fires up conversation on a normally quiet topic and generates conversation all over social media.
+"It fires up a conversation on a normally quiet topic and generates conversation all over social media.
 Your shares go through the roof and you'll be tempted to write a controversial post again."

-"According to Neil Patel, when you create a controversial post, you'll also increase your unsubscribe rate and the number of negative email responses from your readers," she continues.
+"Wen you create a controversial post, you'll also increase your unsubscribe rate and the number of negative email responses from your readers," she continues.
 "You don't want to be known as "that controversial blogger" by only writing that style of post.
 It will be hard to monetize a site like this, and the novelty will wear off quickly."

 Sure, there are people who make a living on that sort of thing.
 Maddox.
 Katie Hopkins.
 Matt Walsh.
 David Thorne.